tutomiko/nam/README.md

 Not Another Monolith: a modular runtime architecture for AI workloads.

-nam is a modular platform for building and serving AI workloads.
+nam is a modular runtime for building and serving AI workloads.
 A nam project is a set of self-contained modules, each with its own backend routes and (optional) frontend bundle, mounted under a single FastAPI server.
 At the core of nam is `nam.concurrency`, a batching orchestrator built for running